web3privacy/ethberlin4-experiences/README.md

 ## (1) Privacy Corner

+A place dedicated to privacy and freedom.
+Not only for privacy enthusiasts.

+Alternative name: Privacy Lounge, Cypherpunk Corner

 ### Features
 * **Campfire sessions** on privacy and cypherpunk/lunarpunk topics
 * **"Privacy Design Clinic"** - feedback and guidance on designing privacy-conscious applications